-The combined strength of the firm's bankruptcy group, and the firm's cadre of federal and state court litigations provides clients with tremendous resources and insight to aggressively handle all complex bankruptcy litigation matters, including adequate protection and stay relief matters, as well as preference, fraudulent conveyance, turnover and other avoidance actions, and contested cash collateral.
+The combined strength and experience of the firm's bankruptcy group and the firm's federal and state court litigators provides clients with invaluable resources and insight to aggressively handle all complex bankruptcy litigation matters, including adequate protection and stay relief matters, as well as preference, fraudulent conveyance, turnover and other avoidance actions, and contested cash collateral.

-We regularly represent clients in litigation, where the results have a material impact on our clients' bottom line.
-We are drawn to, and have extensive experience with, the more complex aspects of bankruptcy litigation, particularly with regard to the representation of fiduciaries, health care entities, manufacturers and service providers.
-Unlike others, we treat bankruptcy litigation as a holistic endeavor, a function of claims value, asset value, likelihood of reorganization, vendor value from an ongoing relationship, and so forth.
-At the highest level it is almost never just about defense of litigation.
+We are sought out because of our extensive experience with the more complex aspects of bankruptcy litigation, particularly with regard to the representation of fiduciaries, health care entities, manufacturers and service providers.
+We treat bankruptcy litigation as a holistic endeavor, because we recognize that bankruptcy litigation is almost never just about litigation defense.
+We, at Becker LLC, know from our vast experience that it is often a function of claims value, asset value, likelihood of reorganization and vendor value from an ongoing relationship.

 Chapter 11 Reorganizations